pavangk7/gcc-2.0-user-documentation/billing-report-docs/view-your-agency-billing-report.md

 GovTech publishes the GCC billing report for all the agency GCC tenants between the 10<sup>th</sup> and 14<sup>th</sup> of every month on CMP.

 >**Note**:
-> Billing reports will be available for one year from the generation date.
+> Billing reports are available for one year from the generation date.

 Authorised users can download the monthly billing report for the agency's GCC tenant accounts from the Cloud Management Portal.